 - Assorted fresh fruit

-- 5. Cut cake in half horizontally.
-Place bottom layer on a serving plate.
+- 3. For glaze, dissolve gelatin in boiling water.
+Add enough cold water to measure 1 cup.
+Chill for 15 minutes or until slightly thickened.
+To assemble, place bottom cake layer on a cake plate.
 Tuck charms under edge of cake.
-Spread filling over cake layer; top with second cake layer and fruit.
+Spread filling over cake; top with second cake layer and fruit.
 Drizzle with glaze.
 Chill until serving.
 Yield: 10-12 servings.

 Reviews for Midsummer Sponge Cake